Paternity Establishment in Texas

 How Do I Establish Paternity In Texas?

+You may be wondering, “Is a paternity test required for child support in Texas?”
+A paternity test is not always required for child support in Texas, but it may be necessary in certain cases.
 There are three main ways to establish paternity, each designed to ensure legal recognition of a father’s relationship with his child.
 These methods provide a clear legal framework for establishing the father’s rights and responsibilities, whether the parents are married or unmarried.
 Understanding these options is essential for both fathers seeking to assert their parental rights and mothers looking to secure legal acknowledgment for their child’s father.

 • Marriage – If a couple is legally married and the husband is the biological father, paternity is automatically presumed, and will not need to be established.
 No further steps are required for married couples to establish legal paternity.